yrf1/RussiaUkraine_weibo_dataset/README.md

 ### Use Cases
 There are many interesting task settings that can be experimented with, using our Russo-Ukranian Crises Weibo dataset.
 These include event clustering, false rumor detection, and portability of news analytic methodologies across Twitter and Weibo domains.

+### Related Work
+A team at HKUST has released a Twitter dataset on the Russo-Ukranian Crises.

 ## References
 If you found our dataset and work helpful, please cite:
 ```